Guinea Lynx :: Guinea Pig Heath Care

 Ovarian cysts are a reproductive problem that can develop in sows as they age.

-Accompanying the development of ovarian cysts are hormonal changes which result in hair loss, usually appearing first on the sides.
+Typically accompanying the development of ovarian cysts are hormonal changes which result in hair loss, usually appearing first on the sides (see picture at bottom of page).
 Sometimes the vet can palpate cysts and sometimes they can be seen on an X-ray.
-An ultrasound, although more expensive than an x-ray, is an excellent diagnostic tools for determining the presence of cystic ovaries.
+The x-ray below reportedly shows two round symmetrical ovarian cysts and an inflamed liver (also round).
+An ultrasound is also an excellent diagnostic tool for determining the presence of cystic ovaries.
 If your vet uses an ultrasound, take a comparison pig of the same sex, size and age if possible.

-You may notice the following signs, which the author's guinea pig, Snowflake, developed at about 3 years of age:
+You may notice the following signs, which the author's guinea pig, Snowflake, developed at about 3 years of age.
+One of the cysts removed pictured below:

 Find below a photo contributed by Elly of her sow Meg.
 Meg's hair loss pattern is typical of a sow showing hormonal changes apparently caused by the ovarian cysts: